-Pittsfield State Forest has two different campgrounds within the park.
-In total there are 40 sites, with the majority of these being primitive sites.
-There are however two RV suitable sites that you can use and we recommend reserving one well in advance of your trip as their availability is limited.
+Pittsfield State Forest has three different campgrounds within the park.
+In total, there are 40 sites, with the majority of these being primitive sites.
+There are 21 RV-suitable sites that you can use, but it is recommended that you reserve one well in advance.
 Peak season at Pittsfield State Forest runs from mid-May to mid-October.

 RV Rentals in Pittsfield State Forest